-The bill amends the New Mexico Criminal Code to define "livestock" and revise the penalties for larceny involving livestock and firearms.
-It introduces a new definition of "livestock" as any domestic or domesticated animal raised on a farm or ranch, including various species such as horses, cattle, and poultry, while explicitly excluding canine and feline animals.
-Additionally, the bill establishes that "head of livestock" refers to a single animal.
+This bill amends the New Mexico Criminal Code to define "livestock" and revise the penalties for larceny involving livestock and firearms.
+The new definition of "livestock" includes various domestic and exotic animals used on farms or ranches, explicitly excluding canine and feline animals.
+Additionally, the bill introduces a new term, "head of livestock," which refers to a single animal.

 Statutes affected: